- Email Address

 Room G30, St. Mary's

-Eléa obtained her BA in 2017, from the University de Montreal (Canada) in Anthropology with a specialization in bioarchaeology.
-During one of her undergraduate courses, she developed a personal interest in isotope studies of past population diets while carrying out a project on the reconstruction of dietary habits (δ15N and δ13C) of rural and urban populations from the Quebec (16th-18th centuries).
+Eléa obtained her B.Sc in 2017, from the University de Montréal (Canada) in Anthropology with a specialisation in bioarchaeology.
+During one of her undergraduate courses, she developed a personal interest in isotope studies of past population diets while carrying out a project on the reconstruction of dietary habits (δ15N and δ13C) of rural and urban populations from Quebec (16th-18th centuries).

-In October 2019, Eléa began her PhD research at the University of Aberdeen, funded by both the School of Geosciences and the School of Biological Sciences.
-Her project aims to better understand how dietary macronutrients influence nitrogen values (δ15N) by doing feeding experiments on mice with the manipulation of dietary macronutrient composition.
+In October 2019, Eléa began her Ph.D. research at the University of Aberdeen, funded by both the School of Geosciences and the School of Biological Sciences.
+Her project aims to better understand how dietary macronutrients influence nitrogen, carbon and sulphur isotope ratios (δ15N, δ13C and δ34S) by using previous feeding experiments on mice with the manipulation of dietary macronutrient composition.
 This study brings new information on the comprehension of ancient human diets.